blanham/llvm-project/clang/docs/LanguageExtensions.rst

-When the specified storage order differs from the target's native endianness, Clang will insert the appropriate ``llvm.bswap`` intrinsic around scalar loads and stores of the attributed type so that the program sees the value in native endian form while the underlying object representation uses the specified ordering.
+When the specified storage order differs from the target's native endianness, Clang will insert the appropriate ``llvm.bswap`` intrinsic around scalar loads and stores of the attributed type (or bitcasted integer surrogate for floats) so that the program observes the value in native endian form while the underlying object representation uses the specified ordering.
 If the storage order matches the target's endianness, no additional code is emitted.

 Semantics
 ---------

-* Applies only to scalar integer and floating-point types (including typedefs thereof).
+* Applies only to scalar integer and floating-point types (including typedef / ``using`` aliases).
   Applying it to any other type currently produces an error.
 * Bit widths of 8 bits or less incur no byte-swap (there is only one byte).
-* Floating types are handled by bitcasting through an integer type of the same size, performing a byte-swap, then casting back.
+* Floating types are handled by bitcasting through an integer type of the same size (supported for 16, 32, 64, and 128-bit floating types), performing a byte-swap, then casting back.
+Extended 80-bit ``long double`` is currently left unswapped.
+* The attribute composes transitively through typedef / ``using`` sugar; a repeated specification with the same order is ignored, while a conflicting order on the same underlying type is rejected.
-* The attribute composes transitively through typedef sugar but is not permitted directly on arrays, pointers, function types, or aggregates at present.
+* Not permitted directly on arrays, vectors, pointers, references, function types, unions, or structures; only scalar base types.
+(Future work may enable propagation to elements.)
+* Atomic-qualified types are currently rejected; semantics are deferred.
+* No impact on layout or ABI aside from the added (or elided) byteswap code at scalar load / store boundaries.

 Limitations / Future Work
 -------------------------

-Support for propagating ``scalar_storage_order`` through arrays or aggregate types (e.g. applying to each scalar element) is not yet implemented.
-Such usage is currently rejected.
-Interaction with bit-fields and packed structs will require additional design discussion before being enabled.
+Current limitations and areas intentionally deferred:

+* Propagation through arrays or aggregates is not implemented (and rejected).
+* Interaction with bit-fields, packed structs, and unions is not defined yet.
+* Atomic types with the attribute are rejected.
+* No debug-info metadata is currently emitted to reflect the alternate storage order.
+* No attempt is made to optimize sequences of redundant swaps beyond what standard optimization passes achieve.

 Feature Test Macro
 ------------------